Suitable Spaces for Shape Optimization: Optimization in shape spaces

 \subsubsection{The space of smooth shapes}

-We first concentrate on two-dimensional shapes.
-In this section, a shape of dimension two is defined as a simply connected and compact set $\Omega$ of $\mathbb{R}^2$ with $\mathcal{C}^\infty$-boundary $\Gamma$.
-Since the boundary of an object or a shape is all that matters, we can think of two-dimensional shapes as the images of simple closed smooth curves in the plane of the unit circle.
+\begin{rrev} We first introduce the space of smooth shapes and summarize some of its properties which are relevant for this paper from the literature \cite{BauerBruverisMICCAI,BauerHarmsMichor,BauerHarmsMichor_SobolevII,KrieglMichor,MichorMumford1,MichorMumford}. \end{rrev} First, we concentrate on one-dimensional shapes, which are defined as the images of simple closed smooth curves in the plane of the unit circle.
 Such simple closed smooth curves can be represented by embeddings from the circle $S^1$ into the plane $\mathbb{R}^2$, see, for instance, \cite{Kuehnel}.
 Therefore, the set of all embeddings from $S^1$ into $\mathbb{R}^2$, denoted by $\mathrm{Emb}(S^1,\mathbb{R}^2)$, represents all simple closed smooth curves in $\mathbb{R}^2$.
 However, note that we are only interested in the shape itself and that images are not changed by re-parametrizations.
 Thus, all simple closed smooth curves which differ only by re-parametrizations can be considered equal to each other because they lead to the same image.
 Let $\mathrm{Diff}(S^1)$ denote the set of all diffeomorphisms from $S^1$ into itself.
 This set is a regular Lie group (cf.~\cite[Chapter~VIII, 38.4]{KrieglMichor}) and consists of all the smooth re-parametrizations mentioned above.
-In \cite{MichorMumford1}, the \emph{set of all two-dimensional shapes} is characterized by
+In \cite{MichorMumford1}, the \emph{set of all one-dimensional shapes} is characterized by

 i.e., the obit space of $\mathrm{Emb}(S^1,\mathbb{R}^2)$ under the action by composition from the right by the Lie group $\mathrm{Diff}(S^1)$.
-A particular point on $B_e(S^1,\mathbb{R}^2)$ is represented by a curve $ c\colon S^1\to \mathbb{R}^2 , \ \theta\mapsto c(\theta) $ and illustrated in the left picture of Figure \ref{figure_Be2D}.
+A particular point on $B_e(S^1,\mathbb{R}^2)$ is represented by a curve $ c\colon S^1\to \mathbb{R}^2 , \ \theta\mapsto c(\theta) $ and illustrated in the left picture of Figure \ref{figure_Be}.
 The tangent space is isomorphic to the set of all smooth normal vector fields along $c$, i.e.,

 where $n$ denotes the exterior unit normal field to the shape boundary $c$ such that $n (\theta)\perp c_\theta(\theta)$ for all $\theta\in S^1$, where $c_\theta=\frac{\partial c}{\partial\theta}$ denotes the circumferential derivative as in \cite{MichorMumford1}.
 Since we are dealing with parametrized curves, we have to work with the arc length and its derivative.
 Therefore, we use the following notation: